GiovanniZambiasi/find-nearest-neighbour/README.md

 # Find Nearest Neighbour

+A coding test where the brief was to create a system in which cubes have to find their nearest neighbour.

 https://user-images.githubusercontent.com/46461122/164943529-ecd152f4-33d9-484c-bc18-f8ad5864c78c.mp4

 ## Architecture
-I wanted to have a very clear hierarchical structure, so that the flow of the application was easily understood.
-I also wanted the core dependencies of each *sub-system* to be very clear for the reader (as little implicit dependency resolution e.g. singletons or service locators as possible).
+I wanted to implement a very clear hierarchical structure, so that the flow of the application was easily understood.
+I also wanted the core dependencies of each *sub-system* to be visible to the reader (as little implicit dependency resolution e.g. singletons or service locators as possible).
 For those reasons, I ended up using a ``Systems/Managers`` based approach.
 The `System` is a central point of communication within the application.
 It uses ``Managers`` to encapsulate more specific behaviour,